Programs: Reverse Inclusion/Specialized

 Registration for the Spring will be released in November.
 Please check back for details and registration.

 Note: Not all programs will run each semester.
 Please contact us by emailing email@example.com with questions.

 Whether your child needs to gain the necessary skills to be able to become more independent in the water or they need to improve their current swimming skills – this swimming program is designed to meet your child’s ability level.
-We have partnered with the RMH Wellness Center to use two pools, a therapeutic pool and a fitness pool.
-For any age
+We have partnered with JMU UREC to use two pools, a therapeutic pool and a fitness pool.
+For any age.

 This program is designed to help build balance, coordination, and confidence on a bike for participants.
 This is a shorter program that lasts only 30 minutes.
 For ages 4-18

 Activities will encourage children to participate in different sensory experiences including touch/deep pressure, kinesthetic input, body/spatial awareness, as well as auditory and visual input.
 This program incorporates physical activity through the use of play skills.
 For ages 2-5